-Use of UNG has been an elegant and smart option for PCR heavy labs in anti-contamination control for some time now.
-Today I’d like to tell you how this can be useful to you if you do PCR gel analysis, and also my concerns about whether it is effective for real-time PCR.
+Use of UNG has been an elegant and smart option for anti-contamination control in PCR heavy labs for some time now.
+Surprisingly, despite its history of use, many people do not understand how UNG works or when to use it.
+In this article, I’ll reveal how UNG can be useful for PCR gel analysis.
+Also, I’ll share my concerns about the effectiveness of UNG for real-time PCR.

 To use UNG in PCR contamination control, you need to: